sanchitahuja/CP-4th-Sem/ReadMe.md

 Codes for the following programmes have been implemented in C

-1. WAP in C/C++ to find lrgest of three numbers.
+1. WAP in C/C++ to find largest of three numbers.